Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 2. [Validate program](#program-validation) `SpentOutput.ControlProgram` with the given `Arguments` and the transaction version.
 3. Verify that `SpentOutput.Value` is equal to `Destination.Value`.
 4. [Validate](#valuedestination-validation) `Destination`.
+5. If the transaction version is 1: verify that the `ExtHash` is the all-zero hash.

 ### Issuance 1